pedrommcarrasco/Constrictor/README.md

 [![apm](https://img.shields.io/apm/l/vim-mode.svg)](https://github.com/pedrommcarrasco/Constrictor/blob/master/LICENSE)

-***(Boe)*** Constrictor's AutoLayout µFramework with the goal of simplying your constraints by reducing the amount of code you have to write.
+***(Boe)*** Constrictor's AutoLayout µFramework with the goal of simplifying your constraints by reducing the amount of code you have to write.

 ## Installation 📦
 ### CocoaPods